 Although documentation is written with a library's implementation when using scribble/srcdoc, the documentation creates no run-time overhead for the library.
 Similarly, typesetting the documentation does not require running the library.
-The two phases (run time versus documentation time) are kept separate in much the same way that the module system keeps expansion-time code separate from run-time code.
+The two phases (run time versus documentation time) are kept separate in much the same way that the module system keeps expansion-time code separate from run-time code, and documentation information is recorded in a submodule to be separately loadable from the enclosing module.

 For an example use, see the "file" collection's "gif.rkt" source file and the corresponding extraction in "scribblings/gif.scrbl".
-As that example illustrates, prefixing the module declaration with enables the @-reader, which is handy for writing documentation expressions.
+As that example illustrates, starting the module declaration with enables the @-reader, which is handy for writing documentation expressions.